spaceFlow-US/.github/profile/README.md

 ## Short Intro

-spaceFlow is a proptech with a mission: to make landlord lazy and tenant happy using IoT and computer vision (CV).
+spaceFlow is a proptech with a mission: to make landlords lazy and tenants happy by using IoT and computer vision, enabling tenants to rent a house anytime, anywhere, without any interaction, and landlords to only list their property on our site.

 We understand that high-quality tenants are the backbone of a thriving rental market.
 At spaceFlow, we enable these tenants to enjoy an express rental experience.
 From search to settlement, We have transformed every step of the rental lifecycle into a self-service process, including a one-time verification, self-guided tours, direct video communication with landlords, swift application procedures, automatic payments, and a self-aid maintenance system.
 Our mechanism empowers tenants to become invaluable assets for landlords, acting as reliable, single-unit property managers.
 Please check [How spaceFlow works](#how-spaceflow-works).
 Adding a property is the only task (solid line) for landlords, that's it.
 Invest in homes like stocks, earn dividends effortlessly.